Western Bulldogs

-The Western Bulldogs are a professional Australian rules football team that competes in the Australian Football League (AFL), the sport's premier competition.
+The Western Bulldogs are a professional Australian rules football club based in the Melbourne suburb of Footscray.
+The club competes in the Australian Football League (AFL), the sport's premier competition.

-Founded in 1877 as the Footscray Football Club, and based in West Footscray in the old City of Footscray west of Melbourne, the club won nine premierships in the Victorian Football Association (VFA) before gaining admission to the Victorian Football League (which became the AFL in 1990) in 1925.
+Originally named the Footscray Football Club the club cites a foundation year of 1877, and it adopted the name of the local borough.
+The club won nine premierships in the Victorian Football Association (VFA) before gaining admission to the Victorian Football League (which became the AFL in 1990) in 1925.
 The club has won two VFL/AFL premierships, in 1954 and 2016 and was runner-up in 1961 and 2021.

-Much of the club's supporter base comes from Melbourne's traditionally working-class western region.
-Docklands Stadium, in the city's inner-west, has served as the club's home ground since 2000, while its headquarters and training facilities are at its original home ground, the Whitten Oval.
+The club has developed a strong support base to the west of the city, traditionally a working-class area.
+Docklands Stadium, in the city's inner-west, has served as the club's home ground since 2000, while its headquarters and training facilities are at its traditional home ground, the Whitten Oval.
 The club also plays home games at Mars Stadium in the city of Ballarat west of Melbourne.
 The Western Bulldogs guernsey features two thick horizontal hoops—one red and one white—on a royal blue background.
 Fourteen players from the club are members of the Australian Football Hall of Fame, including inaugural inductee and Legend Ted Whitten.
-Marcus Bontempelli and Luke Beveridge serve as the club's current captain and head coach.
+Marcus Bontempelli and Luke Beveridge serve as the club's current captain and head coach respectively.

 At the end of 1996, as part of a broader rebranding scheme, the club changed its name from Footscray to Western Bulldogs.
-The club has fielded a side in AFL Women's since the competition's 2017 inception, and also has a reserves side in the Victorian Football League and VFL Women's League.
+The club has fielded a side in AFL Women's since the competition's 2017 inception, winning a premiership in 2018, and also has a reserves side in the Victorian Football League and VFL Women's League.

 History

+1877–1880s: Origins

+Newspapers record Australian rules football being played in the Melbourne suburb of Footscray in the mid-1870s, with several teams playing in and being called Footscray.
+The area's main football ground was located between Napier, Bunbury and Hyde Streets in Lower Footscray.
+A stronger club named Footscray emerged in the area during the late 1870s.
+However, there are few historical records and no records of its formation.
+No definitive documented connection has been established between the early clubs and the modern club.
+As such some club historians believe this club was established in 1876 though the official date is cited as 1877.
+Both dates of formation have been challenged by historians.
+Early matches were not played against any of the large Melbourne clubs and Footscray was thus classified as a "junior" club, playing mostly against teams from nearby Williamstown.